-Last July I was appointed World Gospel Mission’s Regional Director for Europe, Asia and Oceania.
+In July 2017, I was appointed World Gospel Mission’s Regional Director for Europe, Asia and Oceania.
 I am overseeing WGM’s ministry in Ukraine, Hungary, Albania, Spain, India, China, Cambodia, Japan and Papua New Guinea.
 We’re helping the missionaries in this region to clarify their vision and look for ways to increase God’s Kingdom in each sphere of ministry.
 Thanks for journeying with me.
 Want to stay in touch?
 Subscribe to my blog here: Click here for Joy’s Blogspot.

 Community Food Bank of NJ

 With the help of donors and volunteers, the Community Food Bank of NJ provides food, and hope to those in need, serving Atlantic, Cumberland, Cape May, and Burlington Counties. www.cfbnj.org

 Girls and boys in more than 150 countries have experienced the joy of Christmas and heard the Good news of Jesus Christ, thanks to caring people like you who have packed over 100 million shoebox gifts for Operation Christmas Child since 1993.
 Multitudes of these children have given their hearts to Jesus, have been discipled, and are now ambassadors for Christ in their communities. www.samaritanspurse.org